Death is Knocking at My Door

 But the longer I wait, like bait,

-I’m inclined to accept an earlier date.
+I’m inclined to accept my earlier date.

 It is late,